DSStoffer/dsstoffer.github.io/Rtoot.md

 ded = ts.intersect(cmort, part, part4=lag(part,-4), dframe=TRUE)
  ```
 Now the series are all aligned and the regression will work.
-We use `ttable` from astsa... it's not a base script.
+We use `ttable` from `astsa`...

 ```r
 ttable(fit <- lm(cmort ~ part + part4, data = ded, na.action = NULL) )